-Some Suggested MAT Course Options CURR 541 Assessment and Student Learning (Summer II OLH) 3 CURR 548 Curriculum & Instruction for Diverse Learners (Summer II online) 3 CURR 650 Understanding Gifted Learners 3 CURR 652 Differentiating Instruction for the Gifted and Tale nted 3 SPED 504 Assistive and Augmentative Technology for Autis m Spectrum Disorders and Other 3 Disabilities (Summer I, Fall, Spring) LITR 508 Literacy and the Bilingual/Bicultural Child (Spring online; Summer II online) 3 Any three of these courses is suggested but not required options to complete the 30-credit MAT.
+Some Suggested MAT Course Options Any three of these courses is suggested but not required options to complete the 30-credit MAT.
 Candidates are encouraged to pursue individual academic and professional interests.
+CURR 541 Assessment and Student Learning (Summer I OLH) 3 CURR 548 Curriculum & Instruction for Diverse Learners (Summer II online) 3 CURR 650 URR 650 Understanding Gifted Learners CURR 652 Differentiating Instruction for the Gifted and Talented 3 SPED 504 D 504 Assistive and Augmentative Technology for Autism Spectrum Disorders and Other 3 Disabilities (Summer I, Fall, Spring) LITR 508 Literacy and the Bilingual/Bicultural Child (Spring online; Summer II online) 3